 The NESPF Pension Board's training plan is subject to regular review and an annual training report is presented to the Pensions Committee.
 A copy of the Training Policy can be found at Appendix II.
-There were no changes made to the policy during 2018/19, however changes are planned in 19/20 following on from the annual governance review.
+A revised Training Policy was approved by the Pensions Committee in June 2019, to incorporate changes requested by internal audit around minimum training requirements.